 Getting there and away

 You must be in possession of a valid passport with at least 6 months remaining after date of arrival and an outward ticket.
-For UK residents, visas are not required for stays of up to 90 days.
-All other nationalities should check visa requirements with their nearest Argentinian embassy.
+For UK passport holders, visas are not required for stays of up to 90 days.
+All other nationalities should check visa requirements either on this website World Travel Guide or with their nearest Argentinian embassy.

 Insurance and vaccinations

 It is a condition of joining our trips that you must be adequately insured.
 All persons are expected to arrange their own insurance.
 Polices should cover any potential risks involved in a mountain cycling holiday.
 We ask for copy of your policy to be sent in with your completed booking form.

 Snowcard Insurance Services specialize in all mountain sports holidays including mountain biking.
 Their policies include emergency medical and repatriation expenses as well as mountain rescue.
 They are also able to insure personal belongings including equipment as well as travel cover for cancellation, delay and missed departure.
 Follow the link below to obtain full information and a quote: www.snowcard.co.uk.

 Plan ahead for your vaccinations, some of them require more than one injection you should seek medical advice at least six weeks before travel.
 We recommend vaccinations against typhoid, polio, hepatitis A, and a tetanus injection is essential.

 A comprehensive medical kit is supplied but it is only to be used in emergencies.
 On all our tours the guides carry a medical kit.
 We do recommend that you bring your own first aid supplies which should include: a broad spectrum anti-biotic, antiseptic cream, throat lozenges, a cold medication, diarrhea treatment, pain killers, plasters, insect repellent and re-hydration salts.